lucarv/connfac-lab/LAB 1/README.md

 ![](images/vsc1.png)

 Once that is done, the extension will show your devices.
 Right click on your device and select "Start Monitoring Built In Endpoint".
-See your messages appear in the lower tab of VS Code
+See your messages appear in the lower tab of VS Code.

-## Save telemetry to cold storage for archival purposes

-One very common requirement in Iot projects is to store all incoming data for later processing, This is what we usually call the **cold path**.
-The cheapest storage available in Azure are blob storages, and we will save messages there